 Most backpackers stay for just a few days as a stopover from Thailand before they head on to Vietnam or elsewhere, leaving just enough time to see the temples, but if you can spare the time Cambodia is worth much more than that.
 A rich and colourful history, wonderful, friendly people and cheap, delicious food, it is well worth ignoring the corruption and problems the country faces to explore it just a little deeper.

 Buddhism is the largest overriding religion in Cambodia, with small pockets of other religions such as Christianity and Islam accounting for a very small percentage of the population.

 Unlike a lot of South East Asia, Cambodia is relatively conservative, and tourists should dress a little more respectfully, especially women.
-It isn’t necessary to go to extremes, simple knee length shorts or skirts and tops or T shirts that cover the shoulders is generally comfortable and considered respectful.
+Despite new rules and laws being enforced thanks to the stupidity of some naked tourists, it really isn’t necessary to go to extremes, simple knee length shorts or skirts and tops or T shirts that cover the shoulders is generally comfortable and considered respectful.
 Like anywhere else in the world, polite respect will get you a long way.

 The following list of vaccinations are recommended for visits to Cambodia by the Centre of Disease Control.

 All travellers are strongly recommended to be up to date on their routine vaccinations including MMR, diptheria – pertusis – tetanus and varicella (chicken pox).

 Hepatitis A and Typhoid are also strongly recommended.

 Hepatitis B, Japanese encephalitis, Rabies and yellow fever are recommended for at risk groups.
 Discuss this with your physician, specialist nurse or travel clinic to see which vaccinations are suitable for you.